lewang/ws-butler/README.md

 This means if point is at a location that was trimmed, point is not moved, but the data on disk has been cleaned up (revert the buffer to confirm).

+### Not moving point because of space deletion.

+By default, ws-butler preserves "virtual spaces" in front of point if necessary.
+The file on disk is cleaned up however.

+This can be disabled with `ws-butler-keep-whitespace-before-point`.

 ## History

 1. I started by trimming all spaces at EOL in source code in a